 So How is Resistant Starch Different

-When you eat these types of starches they help keep you full, but you get very few calories from them because they’re not absorbed.
+When you eat these types of starches they help keep you full, but you get very few calories from them because they’re not absorbed – they are fermented and consumed by your flora.
 This makes them a great addition to your already healthy diet!

 Let’s take a look at some of the other benefits of resistant starches.